ekaragkos/Blowfish-VHDL/README.md

 # Blowfish in VHDL

 <br>

-A lot of work need to be done
+A VHDL implementation of Blowfish algorithm, lots of work need to be done